 In WPW syndrome there is an additional electrical connection (accessory pathway) between the atria and ventricles.
 This occurs in between 1 and 3 out of 1,000 people.
-See separate leaflet called Wolff-Parkinson-White Syndrome for more details.
+Read more about Wolff-Parkinson-White syndrome.

 In addition to causing symptoms of SVT, some people may develop such a fast heartbeat that it results in severe light-headedness or even a blackout.
 Sudden death is a complication of this condition; however, this is very rare.